catalyst.passes.ppm_compilation

 • decompose_method (str, optional) – The method to use for decomposing non-Clifford PPRs.
 Options are "pauli-corrected", "auto-corrected", and "clifford-corrected".
 Defaults to "pauli-corrected". "pauli-corrected" uses a reactive measurement for correction that is based on Figure 13 in arXiv:2211.15465. "auto-corrected" uses an additional measurement for correction that is based on Figure 7 in A Game of Surface Codes, and "clifford-corrected" uses a Clifford rotation for correction that is based on Figure 17(b) in A Game of Surface Codes.

 • avoid_y_measure (bool) – Rather than performing a Pauli-Y measurement for Clifford rotations (sometimes more costly), a \(Y\) state (\(Y\vert 0 \rangle\)) is used instead (requires \(Y\)-state preparation).
-This is currently only supported when using the "clifford-corrected" and "pauli-corrected" decomposition method.
+This is currently only supported when using the "clifford-corrected" and "pauli-corrected" decomposition methods.
 Defaults to False.

 • max_pauli_size (int) – The maximum size of the Pauli strings after commuting or merging.
 Defaults to 0 (no limit).